-Early in the stage, Both Koblet and Coppi weren’t feel good.
+Early in the stage, Both Koblet and Coppi weren’t feeling good.
 Milano was watching the Swiss closely.
 He realized that Koblet was sweating and drinking a lot.
-Again, side effects of la bomba, it makes you sweat more, it makes you thirsty.
-Milano told about his observations to Coppi, but Coppi replied “I am the same”.
+Again, the side effects of la bomba, it makes you sweat more, it makes you thirsty.
+Milano told about his observations to Coppi, but Coppi replied: “I am the same”.

 About four or five kilometers up to the Stelvio, as the weather getting cooler, Coppi started to feel better.
 He shouted to one of his domestiques, Andrea (Sandrino) Carrea, “Pappagallo (parrot), what are you doing, don’t go too hard”.
 This was a code for Carrea to put the hammer down.

 Carrea set a red-hot pace.
 After he was done, there were only five riders left: Koblet, Coppi, now 39-year-old Gino Bartali, Pasquale Fornara and the young Nino Defilippis (he was just 21-year-old).